TensorExt

 ResultDescription

-Permute a tensor by a static permutation.
+Reorganize the entries of a tensor by a static mapping.

 Syntax:

-operation ::= `tensor_ext.permute` operands attr-dict `:` type($input)
+operation ::= `tensor_ext.remap` operands attr-dict `:` type($input)

 Traits: AlwaysSpeculatableImplTrait